10 Best Knowledge Management Software in 2024: Our Top Picks for each Use

 Now, when it came to evaluating the software, we focused on a few key criteria that we think are essential for effective knowledge management:

-• Collaboration Features: In today’s hybrid work world, the ability to seamlessly collaborate is crucial.
-We evaluated each tool’s commenting, sharing, and access control capabilities.
+3. Collaboration Features: We evaluated each tool’s commenting, sharing, and access control capabilities.

-• Content Creation: Knowledge management is about more than just storing files - it’s also about creating and refining documents, SOPs, training materials, and more.
+4. Content Creation: Knowledge management is also about creating and refining documents, SOPs, training materials, and more.
 The best platforms make this process smooth and streamlined.

 The top 10 Knowledge Management software are: